PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

 *   **Backend Implementation**:
     *   **Cascading Deletes**: Implemented `onDelete: 'CASCADE'` for the relationship between `Dataset` and `DatasetImage`.
 This ensures that when a dataset is deleted, all its associated image records are automatically and efficiently removed from the database, preventing orphaned data.
     *   **Dataset Update (Overwrite) Logic**: Modified the `POST /api/datasets/:id/upload` endpoint.
 Instead of appending data, the endpoint now first deletes all existing image records for the specified dataset before inserting the new records from the uploaded CSV file.
 This changes the upload behavior from "append" to "overwrite," allowing users to easily update their datasets by uploading a new version of their CSV.

+### Session 4: Testing & Reliability

+*   **Objective**: Implement a comprehensive testing and logging system to improve application stability and developer confidence.
+*   **Backend Implementation**:
+    *   Set up the **Vitest** testing framework with **Supertest** for API integration testing.
+    *   Configured a separate test database to run tests in an isolated environment.
+    *   Wrote the first integration test for a critical endpoint (`POST /api/datasets`), covering both success scenarios and authorization rules.
+    *   Integrated the **Winston** library for structured, file-based logging, replacing all `console.log` and `console.error` calls.
+*   **Frontend Implementation**:
+    *   Set up the **Vitest** testing framework with **React Testing Library** for component testing.
+    *   Configured a `jsdom` environment to allow tests to run without a browser.
+    *   Wrote the first component test for `DatasetListItem`, verifying correct rendering of props and link generation.
+*   **Project Housekeeping**:
+    *   Troubleshot and resolved several environment-specific issues related to running tests on both frontend and backend.
+    *   Consolidated frontend test configuration into `vite.config.ts`.